uwacyber/cits2006/cits2006-assessments/project.md

 ## Task 1: Security issues in the community (weeks 4 - 6)

 You are to investigate the security issues in the community.
-This could be a community of your choice, such as a school, a small business, a local government, etc. You are to identify the security issues in the community and provide a report on the security issues identified.
+This could be a community of your choice, such as a local store, a (sports, arts, hobby) club, a daycare, a restaurant, etc. You are to identify the security issues in the community and provide a report on the security issues identified.
 The report should include the following:

 1. Communities investigated.
 2. Security issues identified.